 - Probiotics.
 Probiotics are often used for pediatric patients, especially while on antibiotics.
 They help keep the good bacteria in the stomach, since antibiotics fight all bacteria.
 These good bacteria also help promote bowel regularity.
-But, there's very limited research supporting probiotic use to treat constipation itself, and it’s not routinely used as a sole treatment.
+However, there's very limited research supporting probiotic use to treat constipation itself, and it’s not routinely used as a sole treatment.

-- Suppositories & enemas.
+- Suppositories and enemas.
 Suppositories help stimulate rectal muscles to encourage a bowel movement but can be uncomfortable for the child when inserted and, if not done correctly, can cause rectal trauma.
 Enemas also help to directly soften the stool, but they, too, can be uncomfortable and must be done correctly.
 If you’re concerned your child may need either of these options, visit with their care team.

 - MiraLAX.
 MiraLAX is a good medication for constipation, both acute and chronic, when used correctly in children over one year old.
 MiraLAX helps bring fluid back to the stool, so it doesn’t get too hard and is easier to pass.
 MiraLax comes in a powder with no color or taste, which is great for young patients.
 It can be picked up over-the-counter, but always see your child’s doctor before starting it.

 When to Call a Doctor about Constipation in Kids